mqu/openldap/README.md

 OpenLDAP
 ====

 this is Openldap binding in GO language.
+I don't work any more with golang, so, please fork this project.

 Installation :